AlainDaccache/Quantropy/README.md

 - **Market value ratios:** Book Value per Share Ratio, Dividend Yield Ratio, Earnings per Share Ratio, Price to Earnings Ratio

 #### Valuation Methods
-There are two main categories when estimating the value of a business.
+There are two main categories when calculating the fair value of a business.

+##### Absolute (Intrinsic) Valuation Models
+- **Dividend discount models:** including the Gordon growth model and multi-stage dividend discount model
+- **Discounted cash flow (DCF)**
+- **Residual income**
-- **Breakup Value**
+- **Asset-based models**

-- **Going Concern Value:** Discounted Cash Flow Analysis, Comparable Company Analysis, Precedent Transactions
+##### Relative Valuation Models
+- Comparable models: calculating multiples or ratios, such as the price-to-earnings or P/E multiple, and comparing them to the multiples of other comparable firms.

 #### Scoring Systems
 A plethora of financial models use financial ratios in order to identify whether companies are experiencing financial distress, manipulating their earnings...